 - Sore jaw and facial muscles

 - And more

 Find the Best Treatment for Your TMJ Disorder

 If you suffer from TMJ disorder, then restore your bite’s function with customized TMJ disorder treatment.
 To learn more, schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.